Native American dogs: Historical purposes

 In South America, several different cultures sacrificed dogs in religious ceremonies.
 At the site of Pachacamac in Peru, a popular place of pilgrimage and religious ritual best known for the presence of an oracle, archaeologists uncovered the burials of over a hundred dogs with physical signs of sacrifice.
 Dogs were sometimes considered to be psychopomps, guides to the afterlife, and were often buried with elite.
 The Peruvian hairless dog was believed to have supernatural abilities, such as the ability to see spirits, and was seen as a particularly good psychopomp.
 In Inca times, the dog was also heavily associated with the Moon and was sacrificed during lunar eclipses in order to bring the Moon back.

 Osages had a clan that shaved their children's heads in three tails, each to symbolize a canid: dog, coyote, and wolf.

-Breeds and landraces
+Breeds and types

 Top to bottom: Xoloitzcuintle, Carolina, and Canadian Eskimo dogs.